-You might have seen some coverage surrounding our recent ‘What Kids Are Reading’ report about Accelerated Reader book levels.
+Cast your mind back to February 2019.
+You might recall seeing some coverage surrounding our ‘What Kids Are Reading’ report about Accelerated Reader book levels.
 Specifically, news articles with headlines like ‘Mr Greedy “almost as hard to read” as Steinbeck classics’ from BBC news.
 So, what’s going on?
 We’re here to explain.

 Let’s start with a bit of context

 One reason why our reading practice programme Accelerated Reader, or AR, is so popular is because of the way it helps educators guide students to books that will provide an appropriate level of challenge for them.
 Here’s how it works:

 - Teachers in schools that use AR regularly test students with our Star Reading assessment programme, which determines each student’s ‘Zone of Proximal Development’ (ZPD).

 - The ZPD gives students a range, e.g. 4.5-5.4, which tells them the book levels they should look between when choosing their next book.
 The book level is a measure of the complexity of the text.

 - Every book included in the AR programme (of which there are over 35,000) has been assigned a book level.

 - The student picks a book with a book level that’s within their ZPD to read next.
 By choosing from their ZPD, they can be confident that the book isn’t too easy (which would mean their reading skills won’t progress), nor too hard (which would mean that it’s too frustrating).